Treffry Viaduct

 The Treffry Viaduct is a historic dual-purpose railway viaduct and aqueduct located close to the village of Luxulyan, Cornwall in the United Kingdom.
-The viaduct crosses the Luxulyan Valley, and with it forms an integral part of the Cornwall and West Devon Mining Landscape, a World Heritage Site.
+The viaduct crosses the Luxulyan Valley and is part of the Treffry Tramways.
+It forms an integral part of the Cornwall and West Devon Mining Landscape, a World Heritage Site.
 It is scheduled under the Ancient Monuments and Archaeological Areas Act 1979 and due to its poor condition is on Historic England's, Heritage at Risk Register.

 History

 In 1813, Joseph Austen inherited the estates of the Treffry family on the death of his mother's brother (he changed his name to Treffry in 1838).
 He began to develop the assets, particularly the mineral wealth, and saw that the Luxulyan Valley was a convenient route between the south coast and the high ground in mid Cornwall.
-He built a new artificial harbour, completed in 1829, at Par, a canal up the valley to Ponts Mill and an inclined plane railway to the Fowey Consols mine on Penpillick Hill.
-To bring water power to the mine he built a leat from Luxulyan along the west side of the valley.
-He also acquired the moribund port of Newquay and land and mines in the area of Goss Moor, and planned to link them by a railway system.
+Treffry's workers constructed a new artificial harbour, completed in 1829, at Par, along with a canal up the valley to Ponts Mill and an inclined plane railway to the Fowey Consols mine on Penpillick Hill.
+A leat from Luxulyan was constructed on the west of the valley to transport water power to the mine.
+Treffry acquired and planned to link the mines in Goss Moor and the port of Newquay via a railway.

-Work began in 1835 on a tramway up the valley, but Austen and his steward William Pease realised that it was not going to meet their ambitions, so it was abandoned and only a few fragments of the route are visible today.
-Instead, they built a much larger-scale tramway, with the inclined plane from the canal basin, past the Carmears Rocks, to the level of the top of the valley, then a level run through Luxulyan and on to its terminus at the Bugle Inn near Mollinis.
-This required a high-level crossing of the river, for which they built the great viaduct, 650 feet (198 m) long and 100 feet (30 m) high, the most advanced engineering project in the western peninsula.
-It was built of stone from the Carbeans and Colcerrow quarries, and the lines from the quarries to the viaduct were the first parts of the tramway to be operational.
-The tramway was completed in 1844.